 Talk to your healthcare provider, of course!

 They can help determine whether progesterone is right for you and what dosage would be best.

 What are the symptoms of low progesterone during menopause?

-Well, low progesterone can cause a variety of symptoms, including irregular periods, vaginal dryness, decreased sex drive, mood swings, and insomnia.
+Well, low progesterone can cause a variety of symptoms, including irregular periods, decreased sex drive, mood swings, weight gain, and insomnia.

 It can also increase your risk of developing osteoporosis and other health issues.